carenelarmat/MarsBenchmark/README.md

 # MarsBenchmark
 Finite difference/spectral element method codes benchmark for 1D Mars model with steps

+**Important parameters for a successful benchmarking:**

+**(1) Velocity models and their parameterization** very subtle variations can have important effect on the waveforms specially for this case where the source is at the surface which happens to be a region of rapid change of the seismic velocities.
+The bm format of AxiSEM is a very versatile format but it requires quality control from the user.

+**(2) STF matters** STF have a specific frequency content which can have big effect on the appareant group velocity of surfac waves.

 ## Notes:

 -Source is an explosion of Mo = 3.5e6 N.m for the three codes: checked.